Last updated July 14, 2020

-State Rates – Each state with a sales tax has a statewide sales tax rate.
+State Rates – With the notable exception of Alaska, each state with a sales tax has a statewide sales tax rate.
 States use sales tax to pay for budget items like roads and public safety.
 The state sales tax rate is the rate that is charged on tangible personal property (and sometimes services) across the state.
 These usually range from 4-7%.
 For example, the state rate in New York is 4% while the state sales tax rate in Tennessee is 7%.

 In some states, the sales tax rate stops there.
 Ten states don’t have local sales tax rates, so if you make a sale to a buyer in one of those states (Ex: Michigan) then you’d just charge them the Michigan state sales tax rate of 6%.

 Local and District Sales Tax Rates – The other states, though, also allow local areas to set a sales tax rate.
 In this case, you may collect a state sales tax rate, but also a percentage set by the county, city or other taxing district.